kubernetes/enhancements/keps/sig-scheduling/5517-dra-node-allocatable-resources/README.md

 will rollout across nodes.
 -->

+The scheduler prevents placing pods with DRA claims on older Kubelets that do not have the feature enabled using the Node Declared Features framework (`DRANodeAllocatableResources`).

+Neither rollout nor rollback terminates, restarts, or evicts running pods.
+On rollback, running containers retain their DRA inflated cgroups.
+If a container restarts while the gate is disabled on Kubelet, its cgroups revert to standard Spec limits, which can cause CPU throttling or OOM kills if it relies on DRA capacity.
+Pods scheduled under the v1.37 alpha gate will have their status ignored by v1.38 Kubelets and must be recreated (see [Upgrade / Downgrade Strategy](#upgrade--downgrade-strategy)).

 ###### What specific metrics should inform a rollback?

 <!--
 What signals should users be paying attention to when the feature is young that might indicate a serious problem?
 -->

+- `scheduler_unschedulable_pods` (`plugin="DynamicResources"`, `plugin="NodeResourcesFit"`) or `scheduler_pending_pods`: A spike in unschedulable or pending pods indicating unexpected node capacity rejections or `PreBind` status patch failures.
+- `kubelet_admission_rejections_total`: Pods rejected at Kubelet admission due to insufficient node allocatable capacity, indicating scheduler cache undercounting.
+- `container_cpu_cfs_throttled_seconds_total` or elevated container OOM kills: Workloads with DRA claims experiencing throttling or OOM kills due to cgroup limits not being inflated.
+- `ResourceQuota.Status.Used`: Quota failing to decrease after pod deletion, or unexpected rapid depletion blocking standard workload admission.

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?